jhasse/cpp-style-guide/README.md

 A style guide for C++, still work in progress.
 I found several [other](https://github.com/bbatsov/ruby-style-guide) [style](https://github.com/polarmobile/coffeescript-style-guide) [guides](https://github.com/bbatsov/clojure-style-guide) on Github, but not one for C++.
-So I've created this one as a starting point.
+So I've created this as a starting point.
 Feel free to create an issue or a pull request.

 ## Source Code Layout